sattiz/headgen/README.md

 # Information at top of the header
 - Time of the generation
-- Amount of thу functions
+- Amount of the functions
 - Amount of the documentated functions
 - Check if they are all documentated
 - Amount of the structures